sdkdeepa/Todo-Aws-Serverless-Application/README.md

 # Serverless TODO

 Implemented a simple TODO application using AWS Lambda and Serverless framework.
 Search for all the `TODO:` comments in the code to find the placeholders that you need to implement.

-# Functionality of the application

 This appliation will allow to create/remove/update/get TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

-# Functions to be implemented
+# Functions implemented

 To implement this project you need to implement the following functions and configure them in the `serverless.yml` file: